 They seem to be in a competition to see who can be the friendliest, with a goal of being the most mischievous right there too.

-A large egg factory in California was de-populating a flock of about 50,000 layer hens (an euphemism for gassing en masse and bulldozing them into the ground), but was willing to give away as many hens as sanctuaries could take.
-You can read the full story of how thousands were rescued here, and we’re now looking for the perfect forever homes for lots and lots of chickens.
+A large egg factory in California was de-populating a flock of about 50,000 layer hens (a euphemism for gassing en masse and bulldozing them into the ground), but was willing to give away as many hens as sanctuaries could take.
+You can read the full story of how thousands were rescued, and we’re now looking for the perfect forever homes for lots and lots of chickens.

 Since the question is often asked, yes, these guys still do lay quite a few eggs, and even if you are vegan the eggs can be served to your dogs or donated to a local animal shelter.